 When we talk about Joseph at all, we spend most of our time talking about what he was not.
 We believe (rightly) with the apostles that Jesus was conceived in a virgin’s womb.
 Joseph was not Jesus’ biological father; not a trace of Joseph’s sperm was involved in the formation of the embryo Christ.
 No amount of Joseph’s DNA could be found in the dried blood of Jesus peeled from the wood of Golgotha’s cross.
 Jesus was conceived by the Holy Spirit completely apart from the will or exertion of any man.

 Jesus would have said “Abba” first to Joseph.
-Jesus’ obedience to his father and mother, obedience essential to his law-keeping on our behalf, is directed toward Joseph (luke 2:51).
+Jesus’ obedience to his father and mother, obedience essential to his law-keeping on our behalf, is directed toward Joseph (Luke 2:51).
 Jesus does not share Joseph’s bloodline, but he claims him as his father, obeying Joseph perfectly and even following in his vocation.
-When Jesus is tempted in the wilderness, he cites the words of Deuteronomy to counter “the flaming darts of the evil one” (eph.
-6:16).
+When Jesus is tempted in the wilderness, he cites the words of Deuteronomy to counter “the flaming darts of the evil one” (Ephesians 6:16).
 Think about it for a moment—Jesus almost certainly learned those Hebrew Scriptures from Joseph as he listened to him at the woodworking table or stood beside him in the synagogue.

 Our contemporary cartoonish, two-dimensional picture of Joseph too easily ignores how difficult it was for him to do what he did.
 Imagine for a minute that one of the teenagers in your church were to stand up behind the pulpit to give her testimony.
 She’s eight months pregnant and unmarried.
 After a few minutes of talking about God’s working in her life and about how excited she is to be a mother, she starts talking about how thankful she is that she’s remained sexually pure, kept all the “True Love Waits” commitments she made in her youth group Bible study.
 You’d immediately conclude that the girl’s either delusional or lying.